 Below please find answers to some of the most frequently asked questions about the Working Worldwide Program.

 Click here to see the Program Calendar.
-Additionally, please be aware that the TEFL Training does begin in April, prior to the end of the semester in order to accomplish the 120-hour training by June 1.
-Please check the TEFL Training Calendar to ensure that you are able to attend ALL sessions.
+Additionally, please be aware that the TEFL Training does begin in April, prior to the end of the semester in order to accomplish the 120-hour training by early June.
+Please check the calendar to ensure that you are able to attend ALL sessions.

 Kosovo: $1,695 (omits fees for document processing and in-country orientation)